Self-B\"acklund curves in centroaffine geometry and Lam\'e's equation: Introduction

 The motivation for this work is the interpretation of the Korteweg-de Vries equation in terms of centroaffine geometry.
 This growing body of work started with U. Pinkall's paper \cite{Pin}, see \cite{CIM,FuKu1,FuKu2,TW} for a sampler.

 In \cite{Tab18}, the B\"acklund transformation of the KdV equation is interpreted as a relation between centroaffine curves.
 We start with a very brief description of this approach to KdV.

 Let $\g(t)$ be a parametrized smooth curve in the affine plane with a fixed area form.
 The curve is {\em centroaffine} if the Wronski determinant is constant: $[\g(t),\g'(t)]=1$ for all $t\in\R$.
 The group $\SLt$ acts on centroaffine curves, and we shall also consider the moduli space of such curves.

 Unless specified otherwise, we assume that the curves are $\pi$-anti-periodic: $\g(t+\pi)=-\g(t)$ for all $t$.
-That is, the curve is closed, centrally symmetric and $2\pi$-periodic (the last condition can be arranged by an appropriate rescaling.)
+That is, the curve is closed, centrally symmetric and $2\pi$-periodic (the last condition, if not satisfied by a centrally symmetric centroaffine curve, can be arranged by an appropriate rescaling.)

 The rationale for assuming that the curves are centrally symmetric is as follows.
 An orientation preserving diffeomorphism of $\RP^1$ admits a unique area preserving and homogeneous of degree 1 lifting to a diffeomorphism of the punctured plane.
 The image of the unit circle under such a diffeomorphism is a centrally symmetric star-shaped curve, and projectively equivalent diffeomorphisms correspond to $\SLt$-equivalent curves.
 See \cite{OT97} for details.